Civil Engineering

 Why civil engineering matters

-Civil engineering affects public safety, economic development, environmental performance, and the quality of everyday life.
+Civil engineering affects public safety, economic development, environmental performance, transportation access, water management, and the quality of everyday life.

 Public safety

-Civil engineers design infrastructure to resist loads, control water, support traffic, and perform safely under real-world conditions.
+Civil engineers design infrastructure to resist loads, manage water, support traffic, control soil movement, and perform safely under real-world conditions.

 Infrastructure reliability

-Roads, bridges, drainage systems, utilities, foundations, and structures must remain functional through years of use, weathering, and maintenance cycles.
+Roads, bridges, drainage systems, utilities, foundations, and structures must remain functional through years of use, weathering, maintenance, and changing demand.

 Community growth

-Civil engineering supports new development, transportation access, stormwater control, water service, and resilient public infrastructure.
+Civil engineering supports new development, transportation access, flood control, water service, site design, and resilient public infrastructure.

 Main branches of civil engineering